JonanaBanana/VINS-Multi-ROS2/README.md

 ## Installation

 1. Install vins_core by running the setup_script.sh, or by performing the steps in the shell script yourself one by one.
+If you run the installation line by line yourself, make sure to first cd into vins_core.

 2. Run a colcon build in the ros2 workspace as usual.